-Research shows while fever and cough are the most common symptoms of COVID-19, sore throat can also be a sign of the illness.
+Research shows while fever and cough are the most common symptoms of COVID-19, sore throat or pain when swallowing can also be a sign of the illness.

 COVID-19 is a respiratory illness with many symptoms.
 In addition to the above, they

 Although sore throat can be a sign of COVID-19, it is also a symptom of the flu and common cold.

 Yes, but not always.
 While a sore throat can be a symptom of COVID-19, the illness caused by a SARS-CoV-2 infection, it can also be a symptom of other common respiratory conditions.
 Additionally, not all people with COVID-19 will have a sore throat.

 Research on the prevalence of sore throats in people with COVID-19 reports varying numbers.